 In interviews with the Campaign, several lawyers have criticized Judge Salavati for ignoring arguments by the defense in court and bowing to the demands of the prosecution, especially in cases in which the arresting authority was the Guards’ Intelligence Organization.

-Judge Salavati has presided over many cases against dual nationals, including Amir Hekmati, Reza Abedini, and Jason Rezaian, who were released in January 2016 in a prisoner swap with the US.
+Judge Salavati has presided over many cases against dual nationals, including Amir Hekmati, Saeed Abedini, and Jason Rezaian, who were released in January 2016 in a prisoner swap with the US.
 He is also the presiding judge in current cases against Iranian-Canadian scholar Homa Hoodfar, and Iranian-American business consultant Siamak Namazi and his father Bagher Namazi.
 In all these cases, the victims have been held without due process and under unclear or unannounced charges, and denied full and proper legal representation.